 Wolverhampton Wanderers are on the up.
 Following their promotion to the Premier League they’ve managed to attract some top-class players and are holding their own in the big league.
 However, with these good performances comes a massive increase in popularity.
 There are various eligibility criteria, and with season-ticket holders bagging in-demand tickets, tickets can be difficult to get hold of if you’re not a Wolves fan.
 If match day isn’t your thing, why not visit the Wolves Museum, or try a stadium tour to take a look behind the scenes?

 For those looking to delve into the history and heritage of Wolverhampton, this walking trail will be right up your street.
-It covers around 1.6 kilometres (one mile) of the city’s most important sights, and you’ll be able to spot the city’s prominent landmarks, including St Peter’s Church and the statue of Prince Albert.
+It covers around 1.6km (one mile) of the city’s most important sights, and you’ll be able to spot the city’s prominent landmarks, including St Peter’s Church and the statue of Prince Albert.
 More information on the tour, which starts and ends in Queen Square, can be obtained at the city’s Visitor Information Centre or via the city council’s website.

 Located right in the centre of the city, Wolverhampton Art Gallery houses more than 300 years of art.
 Open since 1884, this free-to-enter gallery showcases everything from local history and Old Master paintings to fossils and archaeological collections.
 Black Country aficionados will be in their element at the gallery’s shop, which stocks contemporary collections by local artists and craftspeople.
 Wolverhampton Art Gallery is child-friendly and regularly hosts events for all the family.